-Volkswagen Manipulation of Diesel Emissions and Type Approval Irregularities
+Volkswagen Manipulation of Diesel Emissions

-VW diesel emission manipulations may threaten future financial position; pose risk to future portfolio performance On September 18th 2015, the US Environmental Protection Agency (EPA) issued a Notice of Violation to Volkswagen Group of America Inc. alleging that VW had been using software to circumvent emission standards under the Clean Air Act.
+VW diesel emission manipulations may threaten future financial position; pose risk to future portfolio performance In September 2015, the US Environmental Protection Agency issued a Notice of Violation to Volkswagen Group of America Inc. alleging that VW had been using software to circumvent emission standards under the Clean Air Act.
 Subsequently, Volkswagen AG announced that irregularities concerning particular software used in type EA 189 EU5 diesel engines affected approximately 11 million vehicles worldwide and approximately 8.5 million vehicles in Europe (VW AG press release, October 15th 2015).
-VW AG recorded provisions of EUR 6.7bn in its Q3/2015 interim report.
-As of today, it is not possible to quantify all current and future commercial and financial implications of manipulated diesel emissions.

-In January 2016, Volkswagen AG started the implementation of the technical measures for EA 189 engines affected by the NOx issue, starting with Amarok vehicles.
-On February 18th Volkswagen published that has already successfully completed the modification of over 50% of the first wave in Germany.
+In January 2016, Volkswagen AG started the implementation of technical measures for EA 189 engines affected by the NOx issue, starting with Amarok vehicles.
+In its HY2016 report, Volkswagen stated that KBA had approved more than 3.7 million Group vehicles for modification in Germany.
+At the same time, recall processes have started and are progressing in several other countries.